-Our dentists in Kanata explain what you can expect as you recover from a dental crown procedure.
+Are you scheduled to have a dental crown placed?
+Today our dentists in Kanata outline what you can expect as you recover from your dental crown procedure.

-After a dental crown has been placed, patients typically need a few days at most to recover.
-While it's normal to experience some discomfort or sensitivity during this period, the irritation and inflammation associated with the procedure will subside fairly quickly in most cases.
+After a dental crown has been placed, some patients may need a few days (at most) to recover.
+While it's normal to experience some discomfort or sensitivity during this period, the irritation and inflammation associated with the procedure should subside quickly in most cases.

 Numbness from Anaesthetic

-Your dentist may have used a local anesthetic during your procedure.
-If this is the case, the numbing effect will likely last for a few hours afterward before gradually wearing off.
+Your dentist likely used a local anesthetic during your dental crown procedure.
+If this is true in your case, the numbing effect will likely last for a few hours afterward before gradually wearing off.

-Keep your mouth as safe as possible while you eat, and avoid hot liquids and foods to keep from injuring your mouth while it's still numb.
+While the numbness lasts it's important to keep your mouth as safe as possible when you eat or drink.
+Avoid hot beverages and foods to keep from injuring your mouth while it's still numb.

 You might also experience some minor inflammation and bruising around the injection site.
 However, this should vanish on its own after a few days.
-You usually won't need to use any additional medications.
+Additional medications aren't generally necessary.

 Pain & Discomfort